TechTouchABI/MAB-AI/README.md

 6. Enable XR and Vuforia in the player settings inspector
 7. Now that we have set up our environment lets open the ARscene and hit Play

-# Demo Application is also included in the zip file, if you don't have Unity3D installed on your machine
+# Demo Application is also included in the zip file, if you don't have Unity3D installed on your machine.
+Just double click the MAB.ai.exe and your all set
 This project was inspired by Unity Technologies project: https://github.com/Unity-Technologies/BanditDungeon